microsoft/msquic/docs/Execution.md

 ## Event Model

-In the MsQuic API, all state changes and notifications are indicated directly to the application via a callback.
+In the MsQuic API, all asynchronous state changes and notifications are indicated directly to the application via a callback.
 This includes connection state changes, new streams being created, stream data being received, and stream sends completing.

 ```c